zahraa-khalil/alx-pre_course/README.md

 My first readme
-be up to date
+ ,Be up to date